§-Quick questions

 When few firms dominate a market and can raise prices above the competitive level.

-What is 1.
+What are 1.
 Indirect taxes?Show answer

 A tax on a good that internalises a negative externality.

-What is 2.
+What are 2.
 Subsidies?Show answer

 A payment to encourage production or consumption of a good with positive externalities.